hs950559/coryrylan.com/_posts/2016-01-21-introduction-to-angular-2-pipes.md

 </code>
 </pre>

-We import our Pipe into the component to use it.
-Notice we explicitly tell Angular in the components decorator what pipes this component uses.
 So our output for the long string above would be `Bacon ipsum dolor amet bacon t-bone tongue ball ti...`.

 Take a look a this <a href="http://plnkr.co/edit/3WnMwD56lEAOUh1jIgn2?p=preview" target="_blank">Plnkr</a> for a working demo of the ellipsis pipe.
 Angular 2 pipes are not much different from AngularJS 1.x filters